Rayane971/escrevenome/README.md

-# PROJETO ALURA
+PROJETO ALURA

-Nesses códigos se´r ossivel desenvolver um jogo no j5, onde podera desenhar através
+Nesses códigos será possivel desenvolver um jogo no p5.js, onde poderá desenhar através do toque do mouse ou no toque do painel do notebook